spacecloud-io/space-learn/content/Frontend Course/react-basics/securing-the-app.md

 weight: 8
 ---

-Well We have got our app up and ready.
+Well, we have got our app up and ready.
 But that doesn't mean we can deploy it straight away.
 There is a very imortant piece still missing.
 That's security.

 ## Security in Space Cloud